pd2afconverter/pd2afconverter.github.io/pages/development.md

 # Development

-This page intorduces the features of the current version of the converter and outlines the expected future developments and the corresponding milestones.
+This page describes the key features of the current version of the converter. <!--and outlines the expected future developments and the corresponding milestones.-->

 ## Current version: PD2AF 1.0